 The Element 26 Hybrid Leather Lifting Belt has a thickness of six millimeters that provides you with good support for your back when you’re about to hit a heavy deadlift.
 Plus, the uniform width of the belt will support your core.
 This belt comes in five different sizes (XS, S, M, L, XL), and features a lifetime warranty.

 Instead of using one type of material to craft this belt, Element 26 decided to use both leather and nylon to create a more versatile lifting belt.
 The self-locking buckle is made from steel so you shouldn’t have to worry about it breaking on you, and the velcro strap is going to assist the buckle in keeping the belt locked in place.

 Weightlifting Belt Type

-This is a hybrid lifting belt.
-Oftentimes, you’ll find a belt to be made for one specific style of lift.
-So a fully leather belt is typically meant for powerlifts (such as squats), while a nylon belt is designed for more explosive movements, such as Olympic-style lifts.
+This is a hybrid lifting belt that can be worn across multiple lifts rather than one specific style.
+A fully leather belt is typically meant for powerlifts (such as squats), while a nylon belt is designed for more explosive Olympic lifts — such as the clean & jerk.